-There is a lot of interesting discussion going on at the moment across the interwebs on the intention of the latest string of Brute Force attacks, much of which I find very interesting.
-While I can’t repudiate what is being said, I can add my own insight into the anatomy post attack success.
+There is a lot of interesting discussion across the interwebs on the intention of the latest string of brute force attacks.
+While I can’t repudiate what is being said, I can add my own insight into the anatomy post-attack success.

 How Are These Attacks Happening

-First, let’s address the first, and most important piece of information, the how.
-What we know, based on the data we reported earlier is that a very large majority of the attacks are coming from local PC boxes.
-How do we know?
-We’re seeing the IP’s and their incoming signatures.
+First, let’s address the most important piece of information, the how.
+Based on the data we reported earlier a majority of the attacks are coming from local PC boxes.
+How do we know this?
+We’re seeing the IP addresses and their incoming signatures.

 A botnet is a collection of internet-connected programs communicating with other similar programs in order to perform tasks. – Wikipedia

 What is the End Game?

 This is a lot harder to address.
 Some of the discussion is specific to things post attack; what they’re doing once they gain access.